BitPangea/bitpangea/README.md

 ### Discovery

-Understanding should reveal what belongs within the World rather than create concepts without foundation.
+Constitutional understanding should reveal what the World requires rather than create concepts without foundation.

+### Intentional Design

+Within constitutional constraints, The Atlas may intentionally design what the Constitution leaves open.
+Not everything that exists in BitPangea must become a Codex.

 ### Continuity